pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     # run ModelChain.pvwatts_dc and look at the result
     mc.pvwatts_dc();
-    mc.dc
+    mc.results.dc

 The ModelChain.sapm method works similarly to the ModelChain.pvwatts_dc method.
-It calls the PVSystem.sapm method using stored data, then assigns the result to the ``dc`` attribute.
-The ModelChain.sapm method differs from the ModelChain.pvwatts_dc method in three notable ways.
+It calls the PVSystem.sapm method using stored data, then assigns the result to the ``dc`` attribute of ModelChain.results.
-First, the PVSystem.sapm method expects different units for effective irradiance, so ModelChain handles the conversion for us.
-Second, the PVSystem.sapm method (and the PVSystem.singlediode method) returns a DataFrame with current, voltage, and power parameters rather than a simple Series of power.
-Finally, this current and voltage information allows the SAPM and single diode model paths to support the concept of modules in series and parallel, which is handled by the PVSystem.scale_voltage_current_power method.
+The ModelChain.sapm method differs from the ModelChain.pvwatts_dc method in a notable way: the PVSystem.sapm method returns a DataFrame with current, voltage, and power results, rather than a simple Series of power.
+The ModelChain methods for single diode models (e.g., :py:meth:`~pvlib.modelchain.ModelChain.desoto` also return a DataFrame with current, voltage and power, and a second DataFrame with the single diode equation parameter values.

+All ModelChain methods for DC output use the :py:meth`~pvlib.pvsystem.PVSystem.scale_voltage_current_power` method to scale DC quantities to the output of the full PVSystem.

 .. ipython:: python